schmid-elektronik/ni-linux-packer/doc/build.md

 make defconfig-lwb5p
 make

-# copy built modules to target/package
+# copy built modules to target/package, respective the stage folder
 ```

-## Wifi setings
+## Wifi settings
 - AP Mode is done in wpa_supplicant.conf
-    - How to add support for MAX? interface appears as wiredapter
+    - Currently there is no support for MAX, since we use another driver.
-- confi set with nirtcfg, see postinst
+- config set with nirtcfg, see postinst for details
 - regulatory domain, set in /etc/modprobe.d/brmcfmac.conf
     - see laird for details: https://github.com/LairdCP/Sterling-LWB-and-LWB5-Release-Packages/releases/download/LRD-REL-8.5.0.7/sig_LWB_series_radio.pdf